fffrontoffice/rules/team/free-agents.md

 When two matching bids are submitted, the bid submitted on an earlier calendar day will take precedence.
 If the bids are submitted on the same calendar day, then a tiebreak will be based on the time the bid was submitted.

 Owners may bid over their cap or roster size limit, but if a winning bid puts a team over cap space or roster limit, the owner must terminate previously existing contracts until the team once again is within roster and cap limits.
-A winning bid that puts an owner over cap/roster limits cannot be dropped until the team is within roster and cap limits.
+New players cannot be added and bids  cannot be won until the team us within roster and cap space limits.
+Also, a winning bid that puts an owner over cap/roster limits cannot be dropped until the team is within roster and cap limits.

 ### Timeline for acquiring Free Agents